 For those in precarious financial situations, the deductible can be a two-edged sword.
 Carrying a higher deductible can lead to lower insurance rates, making it easier to make your payments.
 However, in the event of an insurance claim, you will be responsible for pitching in to pay more to cover damages.
 In the event of a payout, those with a $2,000 deductible would have that amount deducted from their claims check.
 For example, if you suffer a $20,000 loss, your home insurance company would only pay $18,000, leaving you responsible to make up the difference out of pocket.

-Of course, while a higher deductible can make your payments easier to keep up with, you should strongly consider whether or not you'll be able to actually pay your deductible in the event of a serious claim.
+Of course, while a higher deductible can lower your payments, it's crucial that you are actually able to pay it in the event of a serious claim.